-The architecture and history of the building is a big draw for private events, but many of them will still be on the public calendar.
+The architecture and history of the building are a big draw for private events, but many of them will still be on the public calendar.

 If you check the calendar for public showcases by local artists, some of them are free!